Some images in this article were taken pre-COVID-19.

 Gender equality in education and the workplace

 For each extra year of primary schooling, girls will earn 10 to 20% more when they start working.
 More years of schooling also means girls marry at a later age and are less vulnerable to intimate partner violence.

-To help boost education, GVI is helping to support schools in rural areas, set up more workshops and training for women and girls, and raise community awareness on the importance of female education.
+To help boost education, GVI assists in supporting schools in rural areas, setting up workshops and training for women and girls, and raising community awareness on the importance of female education.

 Gender equality in the workplace means both making sure women have the same opportunities, and are paid the same as men for equal work.
 To help address this, our women’s empowerment projects look at professional development and ongoing training.

 GVI is also focusing on the UN SDG 5 target of making sure that women play an active role in decision making and have the same leadership opportunities as men.

 What can you do in support of gender equality?

 GVI’s collaborative way of working and commitment to UN SDG 5: Gender Equality have been guiding factors in establishing volunteer programs that work towards women’s empowerment and community development.

-We offer a range of women’s empowerment internships and volunteer programs that target gender equality.
-Through these programs, GVI has helped women play more active roles in their communities and in wider society.
+We offer a range of women’s empowerment internships and volunteer programs that address gender inequality.
+Through these programs, GVI has assisted women in playing more active roles in their communities and in wider society.

-Whether helping to give women and young girls better access to education in India, helping women develop themselves professionally in Cambodia, or facilitating women’s healthcare workshops in Laos, as a volunteer you can contribute directly to improving gender equality.
+Whether you’re adding to women and young girls’ access to education in India, assisting women to develop themselves professionally in Cambodia, or facilitating women’s healthcare workshops in Laos, you can contribute directly to global gender equality.